TheEngineRoom-UniGe/OWLOOP/README.md

 i.e., the ground **G**, the expression(s) **E** and the entity-set **E-S**, which conceptually looks like as follows:
 <img src="https://github.com/EmaroLab/owloop/blob/master/gitRepoResources/images/g_e_es.png" width="90">.
 An ontology **O** can be instantiated using the `OntologyReference` (i.e., a Java-class).
-If an ontology file (.owl) already exists then it gets loaded into the program memory, else if an ontology file does not exist then it gets created and then is loaded into the program memory.
+If an ontology file (.owl) already exists then it gets loaded into the *program memory*, else if an ontology file does not exist then it gets created and then is loaded into the *program memory*.
-The descriptor object **D** provides methods that allow manipulation of an ontology **O**.
+The descriptor object **D** provides methods that allow manipulation of an *in-memory* ontology **O**.
 Which ontology (or ontologies) get manipulated by **D** depends upon the `OntologyReference` object associated to **D**.

 The following diagram shows the methods of a descriptor object.
 Each method is described in the wiki